Insects and Bugs Spiritual Meanings – What’s the Message?

 Do you need to make a change?

-Both Asian and Native American cultures associate prosperity, harmony, strength, peace, and good fortunes with a dragonfly whenever they see it.
+Both Asian and Native American cultures associate prosperity, harmony, strength, peace, and good fortune with a dragonfly whenever they see it.
 The Japanese see dragonflies as representing joy and light, while the Native Americans believe this insect represents the soul of the dead.

 If you’re battling to find your own light and a dragonfly flies across your path, you’re being asked to do some inner work.
 We all carry the light within us.
 We just need to know how to tap into it and let it shine out for all to see and benefit from.